Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 World-class diving spots are plentiful in Pemba, with a huge part of the reef still unexplored.
 If you only have one day to dedicate to diving in Pemba though, we absolutely recommend Misali Island.

 For those looking for more challenging dives, the gaps of Fundo Island have vertical walls going pretty deep and strong currents.
-Dolphins can be spotted near Kokota island.
+Dolphins can be spotted near Kokota Island.

 Pemba Diving Sites Map